I remember December 3, 2009, like it was yesterday. It was a pivotal moment in my life, though I didn’t realize it at the time.

 A network affiliate program involves working with a third party to manage your relationship with the merchant.
 Generally, an affiliate network manages communication, affiliate links, tracking, reporting, and payment.

 Affiliate networks typically have thousands of merchants to choose from.
 You join the affiliate network and then apply to each individual merchant program.
-Some automatically approve applicants, and others will manually review and approve new affiliates.
+Some automatically approve applicants, while others manually review and approve new affiliates.

 Once approved, you will have access to special affiliate links that are unique to you.
 These unique links can be placed anywhere you want to promote that merchant’s product.
 It could be on your blog, in an email, on your YouTube channel, etc.